Ziqing-WU/AML-Outlier-BE/README.md

 The objective of this project is to detect the windows that are abnormal.

-Final report is available under the file name Report.ipynb.
+Final report is available with the file name Report.ipynb.